google/ExoPlayer/faqs.md

 [Why do some MP4/FMP4 files play incorrectly?]: #why-do-some-mp4fmp4-files-play-incorrectly
 [Why do some streams fail with HTTP response code 301 or 302?]: #why-do-some-streams-fail-with-http-response-code-301-or-302
 [Why do some streams fail with UnrecognizedInputFormatException?]: #why-do-some-streams-fail-with-unrecognizedinputformatexception
+[How can I tell when playback moves to the next item in a playlist?]: #how-can-i-tell-when-playback-moves-to-the-next-item-in-a-playlist
 [How can I query whether the stream being played is a live stream?]: #how-can-i-query-whether-the-stream-being-played-is-a-live-stream
 [How do I keep audio playing when my app is backgrounded?]: #how-do-i-keep-audio-playing-when-my-app-is-backgrounded
 [How do I get smooth animation/scrolling of video?]: #how-do-i-get-smooth-animationscrolling-of-video